Gorilla Trekking Tours

 To see mountain gorillas you must first obtain a tracking permit from the UWA in Kampala or RDB in Kigali.
 If you prefer avoiding the bureaucracy, Members of the Association of Uganda Tour Operators are able to purchase permits on your behalf for up to 2 years from the month of tracking.

-Nkuringo Safaris helps many of our visitors to obtain permits for either the Nkuringo, Bushasho, Nshongi, MIshaya, Bweza Kahungye or Busingye groups on the south side of Bwindi Impenetrable Forest or Gorilla groups on the Buhoma sector of Bwindi where availability exists.
+Gorilla trekking tours experts at Nkuringo Safaris will help you obtain a trekking permit for either the Nkuringo, Bushasho, Nshongi, Mishaya, Bweza Kahungye or Busingye groups on the south side of Bwindi Impenetrable Forest or Gorilla groups on the Buhoma sector of Bwindi where availability exists.
 We also process, on your behalf, your Rwanda gorilla permit.
-Contact us should you require this service.
+Contact our gorilla trip experts to help you plan your safari vacation.

 Each Gorilla Permit in Uganda costs USD $700 (July 2020) and Nkuringo Safaris’ processing fee is US $30 per tracking permit.
 A Gorilla Permit in Rwanda costs USD $1,500 per person.